MakeSchool-Tutorials/web-7-react-redux-tetris-app/P10-Default-State-and-Block-Shapes/content.md

 # Shapes

 Shapes will be mapped onto the board.
-There are There are 7 shapes.
+There are 7 shapes.
 Let's represent them here as letters.
 The letters approximate the outline of the shape:

 - I (has two rotations)
 - T (has four rotations)